 Increase your chance of admission & recruitment with this ONE tip!

 Start checking emails!
 (And delete and unsubscribe!)This may seem simple, but you gotta start somewhere.
 Many students have had their emails added to mailing lists from their PSAT/SAT or ACT tests.
 If you see those emails, scroll down and click the UNSUBSCRIBE button.
-If you can, set a goal of 25-50 emails a day to go through, delete, and unsubscribe.
+If you can, set a goal of 25-50 emails daily to go through, delete, and unsubscribe.

 Organize your email into folders/labels (college, rugby, personal, school) to help keep your inbox sane.
 I use gmail and it is much easier to find emails/sort and stay on top of things when things are in the correct folder.
 Here is a great tutorial on how to do this.

-Now that you are checking your emails, make sure you click and open ones from colleges that you care about and are interested in.
+Now that you are checking your emails make sure you click and open ones from colleges that you care about and are interested in.
 Did you know some colleges track your history and see if you open the mail they send you?
 It makes sense – they want to know if you are truly interested in them by the time you apply or not.
-Therefore, if you see an email from a college you want to show the love to – click on it and read through it!
+Therefore, if you see an email from a college you want to "show the love" to – click on it and read through it!